 - Link Checking: Perform a static code analysis using Lint to identify performance issues and recommend best practices to improve the quality of the code.

-How to Install Android Studio on Linux
+How to Install the Latest Android Studio on Linux

 Before you begin, it’s essential to be aware that Android Studio is a resource-intensive IDE, and your system must meet the minimum requirements:

-- 4 GB of Ram or more
+- 8 GB of RAM or more

-- 2.5 GB of available disk space
+- 8 GB of available disk space minimum (IDE + Android SDK + Android Emulator)

 Various methods exist to install Android Studio, but I strongly advise opting for one of the following, particularly the first one.